shobbsd/mitchs-rare-treasures/README.md

   * default start result: 1
   * default sort order: ascending
   * default sort criteria: cost_at_auction
-  * All the above queries should be modifiable.
   * You should be able to sort on age
   * You should also be able to add the following queries:
     - colour